Topological flow data analysis for transient flow patterns: a graph-based approach: Topological flow data analysis for

-Owing to the uniqueness, using the COT symbols contained in the COT representations, we can describe how the topological structure of the flow changes in these periods.
-Since all the COT representations start from the same COT symbol $\beta_{\emptyset-}$ expressing that the root structure is a large clockwise rotational flow, we pay attention to the local flow structure represented by the sequence of COT symbols inside the parenthesis of $\beta_{\emptyset-}$.
-The first COT symbol in the sequence is $\sigma_-$ in all cases, indicating the existence of an isolated elliptic fixed point at the centre of the large rotational flow.
-In the COT representation for Figure~\ref{fig:one_cycle_14000}(a) at $t=t_{140}$, the three COT symbols $c_+^i(\sigma_+)$ for $i=0,1,2$ follows $\sigma_-$.
-Each symbol represents an anti-clockwise recirculating flow region enclosed by a boundary saddle connection at the corner of the cavity.
-In Figure~\ref{fig:one_cycle_14000}(a), these elliptic centres in the recirculating flow domains are plotted using markers $+$, $\times$, $\star$, and $\bullet$.
-At $t=t_{300}$, another $c_+^0(\sigma_+)$ is added to the COT representation for the pattern of Figure~\ref{fig:one_cycle_14000}(b), indicating that a new boundary saddle connection appears at the top left corner.
-The pair of the COT symbols $c_+^0(\sigma_+)\cdot c_+^0(\sigma_+)$ in the COT representation at $t=t_{300}$ is then replaced by $c_+^0(b_{++}\{\sigma_+, \sigma_+\}, c_-(\sigma_-))$ at $t=t_{360}$.
-This means that the two boundary saddle connections merge and transition to a local orbit structure of a boundary saddle connection containing a figure-eight orbit structure as observed at the top left corner in Figure~\ref{fig:one_cycle_14000}(c).
-Afterwards, $c_+^0(b_{++}\{\sigma_+,\sigma_+\}, c_-(\sigma_-))$ is reduced to a simple $c_+^0(\sigma_+)$ in the COT representation at $t=t_{440}$.
-Hence, the figure-eight orbit structure at the top left corner disappears and transforms into a simple boundary saddle connection as in Figure~\ref{fig:one_cycle_14000}(d).
-The COT symbol $c_+^1(\sigma_+)$ at $t=t_{300}$ similarly changes as $c_+^1(\sigma_+)\cdot c_+^1(\sigma_+) \rightarrow c_+^1(b_{++}\{\sigma_+, \sigma_+\}, c_-(\sigma_-)) \rightarrow c_+^1(\sigma_+)$ from $t=t_{360}$ to $t=t_{580}$.
-This also indicates that the local orbit structure at the bottom left corner is subject to the same topological transitions as that at the top left corner.
-After these transitions occur, the COT representation at $t=t_{580}$ finally returns the same one at $t=t_{140}$.
+Based on the COT representations in Table~\ref{tbl:COT_one_cycle}, we describe how the topological structure of the flow changes during this period.
+As mentioned in the previous section, \texttt{psiclone} can compute the COT representation for a given streamfunction without numerically determining centres, saddles, or separatrices.
+On the other hand, in Figure~\ref{fig:one_cycle_14000}, we plot critical points using markers when the difference in the level values of the streamfunction for them becomes greater than the threshold $\varepsilon$, and we plot separatrices for reference.
+All COT representations start from the same COT symbol $\beta_{\emptyset-}$ whose first component is $\sigma_-$ indicating the existence of an isolated elliptic fixed point at the centre of the large clockwise rotational flow in the cavity.
+Hence, we pay attention to the local flow structure represented by the sequence of COT symbols inside the curly brackets of the COT symbol for $\beta_{\emptyset-}$.
+In the COT representation for Figure~\ref{fig:one_cycle_14000}(a) at $t=t_{140}$, there are the three COT symbols $c_+^i(\sigma_+)$, $i=0,1,2$ inside the curly brackets.
+Each symbol represents an anticlockwise recirculating flow region enclosed by a boundary saddle connection in the corner of the cavity.
+Here, we focus on the change in the COT symbols for $c_+^0$.
+At $t=t_{300}$, another $c_+^0(\sigma_+)$ is added to the COT representation for the pattern of Figure~\ref{fig:one_cycle_14000}(b), indicating that a new boundary saddle connection appears on the left wall in the region of the top left corner. { With a brief fluctuation in $t=t_{317}$ with respect to the bottom left corner as shown in Figure~\ref{fig:one_cycle_14000}(c), the pair of COT symbols $c_+^0(\sigma_+)\cdot c_+^0(\sigma_+)$ in $t=t_{300}$ is then replaced by $c_+^0(b_{++}\{\sigma_+, \sigma_+\}, c_-(\sigma_-))$ in $t=t_{360}$.} This means that the two boundary saddle connections merge and transition to a local orbit structure of a boundary saddle connection that contains a figure-eight orbit structure as observed in the top left corner of Figure~\ref{fig:one_cycle_14000}(d).
+Subsequently, $c_+^0(b_{++}\{\sigma_+,\sigma_+\}, c_-(\sigma_-))$ is reduced to a simple $c_+^0(\sigma_+)$ at $t=t_{400}$.
+Hence, the figure-eight orbit structure disappears and transforms into a simple boundary saddle connection as in Figure~\ref{fig:one_cycle_14000}(d).
+The COT symbol $c_+^1(\sigma_+)$ for the bottom left corner eddy at $t=t_{300}$ changes similarly as $c_+^1(\sigma_+)\cdot c_+^1(\sigma_+) \rightarrow c_+^1(b_{++}\{\sigma_+, \sigma_+\}, c_-(\sigma_-)) \rightarrow c_+^1(\sigma_+)$ from {$t=t_{317}$} to $t=t_{580}$.
+This also indicates that the local orbit structure in the bottom left corner is subject to the same topological transitions as that in the top left corner. {After these transitions occur, the COT representation finally returns the same COT representation at $t=t_{498}$ as that of $t=t_{140}$, and it continues until $t=t_{580}$.}